VitasSalvantes/StateCodelab/README.md

 ## How does it work

-The user opens the app, creates a todo, and edits or deletes it.
+The user opens the app, creates a to-do, and edits or deletes it.

 ## Screenshots